Fabulang/stories/en/b1-cosmic-misunderstanding.md

 reviews: 1
 ---

-Clare was a dedicated astronomer, always watching the skies.
-One night, she spotted a huge meteor that seemed to be getting closer to Earth.
+Clare was a dedicated astronomer, but she was never the first to discover something.
+Then, one night, she spotted a huge meteor that seemed to be getting closer to the Earth.

 "It's coming right at us!" she exclaimed.

-She emailed her colleagues about it.
-Many days passed, and none of them responded.
-When she asked them in person, they said they didn't believe her.
+She emailed her colleagues about it, but none of them responded.
+So she started phoning them, but the calls all went to voicemail, and no one called back.
+Eventually, after calling fifty times, one of her colleagues picked up the phone.

+"You're always saying things like this," said the other astronomer.
+"And you're always wrong.
+We don't believe you."

+But Clare knew she was right.
+And if no one believed her, the Earth would be destroyed.

 Clare decided to build a rocket.
-"At least I will escape!" she declared.
+"I'll save everyone!" she declared.
+"Even if they don't believe me!"

 During the day she worked on her rocket.
-At night, she packed her bags and planned her journey to the stars.
+At night, she planned her mission.
+She would fly to the meteor and destroy it.

 Finally, it was the day of the launch.
 Trembling, Clare climbed into her rocket and soared into space.

-She gazed into the stars -- her new home.
-Then the meteor passed in front of her window.

-Clare looked at the meteor, and realised something.
-It wasn't a meteor at all -- it was a satellite!
+She flew towards the meteor.
+It was exactly where she had predicted.

-"Wait a minute," she said, looking closer.
-"This is the *Space Guard*, the lost satellite designed to identify dangerous meteors!"
+"Wait a minute," she said, looking closely through her window.

+She felt very foolish.
+It wasn't a meteor.
+It was the *Space Guard*, a famous satellite that had stopped working years ago.

+"Well, now that I'm here, at least I can do something useful," she said.

 Clare put on her suit and went into space with her tools.
 She flew over to the satellite, and began to work.
-Eventually, she managed to restart the satellite.
-She sent it back on its mission.
+Eventually, she managed to fix the satellite.

-When she returned to Earth, she was greeted with surprise and admiration.

-"Clare," said one scientist, "because you fixed the *Space Guard*, we were able to identify a dangerous object.
-It was coming towards the Earth at incredible speed.
-With the *Space Guard*, we were able to stop it!"

-Clare had become a famous scientist.
-And she had learned that even a misunderstanding can lead to great things -- if you can look beyond the stars.
+Feeling embarrassed, she started flying back to Earth.
+She had pestered all her colleagues, and flown to space, but she was wrong.
+She didn't look forward to admitting it.

+When she landed, all her colleagues were there.

+"I'm back," she said with a sigh.
+"I have to apologise.
+I thought there was a meteor, but ---"

+"We're sorry for not listening to you," said the astronomer she'd spoken to on the phone.
+"We're lucky that you didn't give up, and you fixed the *Space Guard*.
+The satellite immediately identified the meteor you told us about.
+It was only one hour away!"

+"Fixing the satellite was an excellent plan," said another astronomer.
+"Its automatic systems destroyed the meteor quickly.
+You saved everyone!"

+Clare had crossed her arms.
+"Next time, pick up the phone!" she snapped.